iterate-ch/docs/cli/index.md

 The `<url>` argument for `--copy`, `--download`, `--upload`, and `--synchronize` must satisfy following rules:

-- Each URL must start with a scheme and a colon (`https:`)(unless you specify a `--profile`)
+- Each URL must start with a scheme and a colon (`https:`) unless you specify a `--profile`.
 - Depending on the type of protocol you are referencing different rules apply
     - For all protocols where no default hostname is set (e.g. `WebDAV`, `SFTP`, and `FTPS`) you must use a fully qualified URI `https://user@hostname/path`
     - For all protocols where a default hostname is set, but you are allowed to change it (e.g. S3) you may use fully qualified URIs or
     *Absolute paths:* `s3:/bucket/path`,
     *Relative paths:* `s3:user@path` or `s3:user@/path`.
+    ```{note}
     Omitting the first slash in a relative path uses the default home directory for this protocol.
+    ```
     - For all protocols where a default hostname is set and you are not allowed to change it (e.g. `OneDrive`, `Dropbox`, `Google Drive`) you may use any combination of the above with the following rules: Fully Qualified URIs are parsed as relative paths. `onedrive://Some/Folder/` is parsed as `onedrive:Some/Folder`.
 - For all protocols where a default path is set and you are not allowed to change it (e.g. accessing a prebuilt `NextCloud` profile with a path set to `/remote.php/webdav`).
 You are allowed to change the path but it will be appended to the default path.
 Making nextcloud:/path really `nextcloud:/remote.php/webdav/path`.

 ```{note}